 The Center, with funding from the Public Welfare Foundation and the Ford Foundation, released “Establishing Conviction Integrity Programs in Prosecutor’s Offices: A Report of the Center on the Administration of Criminal Law’s Conviction Integrity Project.”
 The goal of the Conviction Integrity Project is to support prosecutors’ efforts to ensure public confidence in the convictions they obtain and to reduce the incidence of wrongful convictions.
 The Report is the outgrowth of the Center’s empirical research into best practices, as well as a roundtable with participants that included a number of current and former District Attorneys from across the country, representatives from the Department of Justice, and individuals from various state law enforcement agencies and research institutes.
 The Roundtable brought together these leading figures to develop templates that prosecutors can use to implement conviction integrity reforms in their offices.
 The Report emphasizes reforms that are scalable to even the smallest prosecutors’ offices.
 And the Report’s appendices include checklists that offices are already using to reduce errors and that could be easily modified to work in any office.

 - Faculty Director Rachel Barkow was appointed to the Manhattan District Attorney's Office's Conviction Integrity Policy Advisory Panel, a group of leading criminal justice experts that advises the Office on national best practices and evolving issues in the area of wrongful convictions.
 Executive Director Anthony S. Barkow testified before the United States House of Representatives Subcommittee on Commercial and Administrative Law regarding proposed legislation that would prohibit former federal prosecutors from serving as or for corporate monitors in matters that they investigated or prosecuted while in government service.
 He described how the proposed legislation would close a revolving door that could give rise to the apperance of self-dealing that would decrease public confidence in the Department of Justice.
-Read and watch video (testimony starting at 11:48, Q and A starting at 1:20:38) of the testimony here.
+Read the testimony here.

 - Faculty Director Rachel E. Barkow testified before the United States Sentencing Commission and made recommendations for reforming the federal sentencing system.
 Professor Barkow recommended that the Commission keep the current advisory Guidelines framework, reconsider the use of acquitted conduct to increase sentences, reevaluate its decision to set drug trafficking guideline ranges around the mandatory minimums set by Congress, and prioritize its empirical research and data analysis in setting the agenda for itself and Congress, particularly by engaging in fiscal-cost and racial-impact forecasting of changes in sentencing law, evidence-based research about what works and what does not in fighting crime and curbing recidivism, and studying the relationship between prosecutorial practices and federal sentencing outcomes.
 Read the testimony here.